-For all PP students to play a full and successful part in the academic and wider school community.
+Our aim is for all PP students to play a full and successful part in the academic and wider school community.
 To achieve this we aim to:

-- 1. To ensure that all PP students participate in the academic and wider curriculum to the same extent as their peers - 2.
-To ensure that PP students on average make increasingly good progress year on year (i.e. Achieve on average a positive Progress 8 Score within 5 years (2026) - 3.
-To increasingly address and remove barriers faced by our PP students e.g. literacy, poor attendance, lack of social capital, equipment, access to ICT. - 4.
-For PP post 16 destination data to reflect an increasing number of students accessing level 3 pathways
+- 1. To ensure that all students participate in the academic and wider curriculum to the same extent as their peers - 2.
+To ensure that students on average make increasingly good progress year on year and achieve the same excellent results as their non disadvantaged peers. - 3.
+To increasingly address and remove barriers faced by our students with a particular focus on attendance, reading and cultural capital. - 4.
+For post 16 destination data to reflect an increasing number of students accessing their aspiration destinations, including those accessing level 3 pathways.